 If you have never listened to any podcasts, this is a fabulous place to begin your journey.
 Podcasts and podcast players are free (for the most part) tools that encourage us to pursue a life of continuous learning.

 Morning, evening, and afternoon commutes are perfect times to add them to your day.
-Another possibility is while making dinner, relaxing by a pool, or when you are a solo diner in a restaurant.
+Other listening possibilities include while making dinner, relaxing by a pool, or when you are a solo diner in a restaurant.

-With the diversity and variety offered by the above podcasts, you will always find something interesting and engaging to listen to and share with others.
+With the diversity and variety offered by the podcasts above, you will always find something interesting and engaging to listen to and share with others.

 - Kaufman, S.B.
 (Host).
 (2014–present).
 The psychology podcast [Audio podcast]. https://podcasts.apple.com/us/podcast/the-psychology-podcast/id942777522